Memphis Truck Accident Lawyers

 Due to the considerable size of most commercial trucks and 18-wheelers, truck accidents frequently result in exceedingly severe and life-threatening injuries.
 If you have experienced such an accident, you likely know that there can be both short-term and long-term physical and emotional consequences afterward.
 Our Memphis legal team believes that you should not have to be responsible for the resulting medical bills, loss of income while recovering, and property damage that can occur due to the reckless or negligent behavior of others.

 The Memphis truck accident lawyers at John Michael Bailey Injury Lawyers have helped accident victims just like you aggressively pursue justice and compensation following a truck accident caused by another party.
 Despite your hardships, there is help available through our knowledgeable and experienced attorneys.
-Contact us at (844) 275-8422, fill out an email contact form, or chat with us live to speak with a member of our team today.
+Contact us at 888-WE-FIGHT, fill out an email contact form, or chat with us live to speak with a member of our team today.

 Protecting the Rights of Truck Accident Victims